sakaritoru/ai-sdk-cc-provider/README.md

 # AI SDK Claude Code Provider

-A Claude Code provider for Vercel AI SDK using @anthropic-ai/claude-code.
-This provider enables Claude to perform development tasks through file operations, bash commands, web search, and other code-related tools.
+A provider for [Vercel AI SDK](https://sdk.vercel.ai/) that enables the use of [Claude Code](https://claude.ai/code) with file operations, bash commands, and development tools.

+> **Note**: This provider now supports AI SDK v5 with LanguageModelV2 specification.

 ## Features